sassoftware/sas-copilot/README.md

 The SAS Viya Copilot Extension for Visual Studio Code is a great tool to enhance your productivity as you program in SAS.
 SAS Viya Copilot uses Generative Artificial Intelligence (GenAI) to add comments to a block of SAS code, write an explanation of a block of SAS code, and generate SAS code based on a block of comments in a SAS program.

 We are presently undergoing internal testing.
-If you encounter any bugs or have suggestions, please report as [issues](https://github.com/sassoftware/sas-copilot/issues/new/choose)
+If you encounter any bugs or have suggestions, please report as [issues](https://github.com/sassoftware/sas-copilot/issues/new/choose).

-please contact jon.leirer@sas.com if you have any questions.
+Please contact jon.leirer@sas.com if you have any questions.

 # Frequently Asked Questions